qiaochen/LLM_RAG_papers/README.md

 				- Retrieval boils down to find the most similar document embeddings given a query embedding vector, [a pubmed fine-tuned retriever](https://github.com/ncbi/MedCPT)
 			- Sparse embedding-based:
 				-
-				- Bag-of-token representation + BM25, this
+				- Bag-of-token representation + BM25, based on token overlap, is more conservative than dense-vector based solution.
 		- Reranker
 			- Different from retriever, modern rerankers usually take in both query and document as input to rerank the documents, thus more computationally expensive.
 Normally, they are applied to top-K candidate documents that are returned by a retriever, [example reranker](https://huggingface.co/BAAI/bge-reranker-base).
 		- Indexed resources